ExtinctAxolotl/A-Personal-Arch-Installation-Guide/README.md

 # A Personal Arch Installation Guide

 This is a personal guide so if you are lost and just found this guide from somewhere, I recommend you to read the official [`wiki`](https://wiki.archlinux.org/index.php/Installation_guide)!
-This guide will focus on `systemd-boot`, `UEFI` and a guide if you want to encrypt your partition with `LUKS/LVM`.
-This guide exists so that I can remember a bunch of things when reinstalling `Archlinux`.
+This guide will focus on `grub2` and `UEFI`.
+This is a customized fork of [`this repo`](https://github.com/manilarome/A-Personal-Arch-Installation-Guide) by https://github.com/manilarome

 ## Pre-installation